People

 Mary Jo Coblentz retired in 2010 and has been meditating with the IMMC Sangha since that time.
 She also enjoys several outdoor activities, as well as painting and drawing.
 She is grateful for her practice and her Buddhist studies and for the ongoing shifts they have brought about in her life.

 C.T.
-Kang (also known as Cool Tomato) is a businessman.
+Kang (AKA Cool Tomato) is a businessman.
 He first learned meditation from The Lord of Universe Church (a branch of Daoism) in 2010.
 Then he took part in three 10-day Vipassana Courses as taught by Mr. Goenka between 2016-2018.
 Later, under the guidance of Zen Master Hui Men (慧門禪師) in Taiwan, he converted to Buddhism four years ago (2018).
 “Who am I?”, “Where did I come from before I was born?” and “Where am I going after my death?” are the three questions which are always on his mind.
-C.T. currently serves as Treasurer of the IMMC, and he and his wife Li maintain the financial records for the meditation group.
 C.T. also goes to Coyote Ridge Corrections Center weekly to lead the meditation group there.
 Visit our Outreach Programs page for more details on our program at Coyote Ridge.